bustle/yajsondiff/README.md

 ```

 ## API Documentation
-* `diff(lhs, rhs, prefilter)` - calculates the differences between two objects, optionally prefiltering elements for comparison, and optionally using the specified accumulator.
+* `diff(lhs, rhs, prefilter): Change[] | null` - calculates the differences between two objects, optionally prefiltering elements for comparison, and optionally using the specified accumulator.
-* `applyChanges(target, changes)` - applies a single change or an array array of changes to a target object.
+* `applyChanges(target: any, changes: Change | Change[] | null): any` - applies a single change or an array array of changes to a target object.
-* `revertChanges(target, changes)` - reverts a single change or an array array of changes to a target object.
+* `revertChanges(target: any, changes: Change | Change[] | null): any` - reverts a single change or an array array of changes to a target object.

 #### Arguments